secretstartups/handbook/leadership/effective-delegation/index.html.md

 **Knowing when and to whom you should delegate to**

-Delegating can be especialy helpful in the following situations:
+Delegating can be especially helpful in the following situations:

 * When the task offers a valuable training opportunity for a team member
 * When a team member has more knowledge or experience related to the task than you
 * When the task is recurring and all team members should be trained
-* When the task is of low priority and you have high priority task that require your immediate attention
+* When the task is of low priority and you have higher priority tasks that require your immediate attention

 When deciding who to select for the task, you must consider: